How to Fix Cloudy Pool Water Fast - 5 Step Solution

 Quick Solution

-The fastest way to clear cloudy pool water is to shock your pool to the proper level based on your CYA (stabilizer) level and run your filter continuously.
+Most people don't realize that adding more chlorine to cloudy pool water often makes the problem worse, not better.
 Most cloudy water clears within 24-48 hours with proper shocking and filtration.
 Add liquid chlorine to reach shock level, run your pump 24/7, backwash when pressure rises 8-10 psi, and maintain shock level until water is crystal clear.

 Immediate Action Steps